nikosxenakis/pumas_and_hares/README.md

 For landscapes with a dimension smaller than 100 each square represents a single land square from the input.

 For landscapes with a dimension larger than 100 the output is averaged so that a square represents the average of multiple input land squares.
 This is to reduce the file size of the ppm file.
-Information about the number of input squares per output square is given at run time.
+Information about the number of input squares per output square is printed to the screen at run time.

 ## Platforms